 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[Also see Grade Level Classification on page 42.]
+[See Grade Level Classification on page 49.]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 43 and Standardized Testing on page 71 for more information about EOC assessments.]
+[See Graduation on page 50 and Standardized Testing on page 74 for more information about EOC assessments.]